Planning and Environment

 - Minerals and waste

-- Commons, town and village greens
+- Commons, town and village greens, and open spaces

 - Rights of way